Heatblur-Simulations/f-4e-manual/src/cockpit/wso/upfront_indicators.md

 ![LftShoot](../../img/wso_shoot_light.jpg)

 Illuminates when missile firing parameters are met.
-Does not illuminate when in Visual Intercept or Air-to-Ground modes.
+Does not illuminate when in Visual Intercept (VI) or Air-to-Ground modes.

 ## RWR Azimuth Indicator